He killed his girlfriend in front of her kids. Now he’s on the run from prison

 According to evidence presented at the trial, the two kept in touch and police said Cavalcante drove to Brandao’s home to confront her in April 2021.

-While Brandao’s children were playing nearby, Cavalcante pulled her hair and threw her to the ground.
+While Brandao’s children, then aged seven and three, were playing nearby, Cavalcante pulled her hair and threw her to the ground.
 He then began to stab her repeatedly.

 Prosecutors said Cavalcante killed Brandao to stop her from telling police about his outstanding arrest warrant for murder in Brazil.